Nemin32/Nemin32.github.io/_drafts/fanfic.md

 He stood next to the door silently, watching his guest with a single burning, orange and red eye.
 Where his other eye should have been was covered by a simple, gray eyepatch.
-His face showed a complex mix of emotions, somewhere between wanting to seem reassuring, but also unsuccessfully hiding contempt.
+His face showed a complex mix of emotions: somewhere between wanting to seem reassuring, but also unsuccessfully hiding contempt.

 "You...
 You're a Mudokon!"
 The Slig blurted out awkwardly, breaking the silence.

-From his point of view, it was as if even the rain has stopped pouring outside.
+From his point of view, it was as if even the rain had stopped pouring outside.
 Throughout most of recorded history, there have been few species less amicable towards each other than Sligs and Mudokons.
 While usually the former always had the upper hand, this time the tables were entirely turned and he was painfully aware of this.